Stephen-Montague/reading-notes/markdown-basics.md

+---
+layout: page
+title: "Markdown Basics"
+permalink: /reading-notes/Markdown-Basics/
+---

-Quick demo of adding a new page to a root source repo.
+Quick demo of adding a new page to a root source repo with YAML frontmatter.

 In other words, I added a new [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) file to my GitHub [repository](https://github.com/Stephen-Montague/reading-notes) that contains a few necessary header lines.